Yves Prigent

 Yves Prigent (born 30 August 1993) is a French slalom canoeist who has competed at the international level since 2011.

 He won three medals at the ICF Canoe Slalom World Championships with two golds (Mixed C2: 2017, C2 team: 2015) and a silver (Mixed C2: 2018).

 His partner in the men's C2 boat was Loïc Kervella.
 His partner in the mixed C2 boat is Margaux Henry.

 His father Jean-Yves is a former slalom canoeist and medalist from World Championships.
 His younger sister Camille is also a slalom canoeist.
+His cousin Lily Ramonatxo is a successful rhythmic gymnast.